The Lucky Tour: Skylight Books

 What is the oddest non-book item you sell?

 We have these Seed Bombs that you can toss out onto the ground and have plants grow from them.
-They look almost like chocolate candies and every time we walk into the store we have a brief moment skylight3of excitement before we remember that they are inedible.
+They look almost like chocolate candies and every time we walk into the store we have a brief moment of excitement before we remember that they are inedible.

 What is your favorite book from Algonquin?
 Your favorite summer read?